mihaicerchez/MacBook-Brightness-Fix/README.md

 You'll notice that it will turn off and back on.
 After that, your screen brightness should change properly when you adjust it.

-This fix, in order to work, it should be opened at avery boot, so put it in the login items in your macOS "User" settings.
+This fix in order to work, it should be opened at avery boot.
+So put it in the login items in your macOS "User" settings.